 Sweet, spicy yet fruity, with a dry balsamic peppery back note

 Pink pepper is botanically unrelated to black pepper, but is used in many of the same ways as both a spice and essential oil.
 The essential oil has a sweeter note to it than the more traditional black pepper oil, and can be used interchangeably in most aromatherapy and perfumery blends.
-In aromatherapy, pepper essential oils are used for a variety of digestive and circulatory complaints.
+In aromatherapy, pepper essential oils have an affinity with the digestive and circulatory systems.

 1/2 oz. and 1 oz. essential oils are packaged in amber glass bottles with drop reducers for easy application.
 Larger sizes are packaged in amber screw cap bottles and do not come with reducers or droppers.